jar3d420/ChessFinal/README.md

-#This is not not the class that should be downloaded.
+# This is not the class that should be downloaded.